QuattroMusic/6502-Simulator/README.md

 ```

 ### Programmers Model
-At the beginning of the exectution, the 6502 will read the data in the address `0xFFFC` and `0xFFFD`.
+At the beginning of the exectution, the 6502 will read the data at the address `0xFFFC` and `0xFFFD` (RES Vector).
-This address will give the entry point of your program (see examples).
+The resulted address will give the entry point of your program (see examples or the minimal code).

+Multiple byte data is stored in little-endian, so, the address `0x1234` will be stored the RAM as `0x34` and `0x12`

 The 6502 features 3 general purpose 8b registers, called `A` (accumulator), `X` and `Y`.
 Then there's the 16b `PC` (Program Counter) used to point at the instruction in the ROM,
 an 8b register `S`, which points to the next free slot in the stack (0xFF at startup, downwards)
-and the 8b `P` reg, which includes the flags for comparisons and branching.
+and the 8b `P` reg, which includes the flags used for comparisons and branching.

 ```
    MSB                             LSB